xebia/falco-eks-audit-bridge/README.md

 The Helm chart contains several configuration options that you can override for your specific environment.

+The docker image for this tool can be found here: https://hub.docker.com/r/xebia/falco-eks-audit-bridge

 ## Monitoring

 The bridge exposes two endpoints for monitoring: